jjklug/Text-Game/README.md

 Welcome to my basic text-based adventure game!

+This is a very basic example that I plan to expand upon.
+This text game is special because it is not just a simple Java game, but it uses a tool called ANTLR.
+ANTLR is a parser generator that allows you to create your own languages.
+This comes in handy throughout this game twice as I have written one language that builds the map for the game.
+Another language is created using ANTLR that parses the commands entered by the user and performs each action in the game.
+These languages are super helpful and allow the simplification of the map and command system as well as the ability to change the map at will and allow for easy expansion to the game.
+In the future, it would be very easy to change out the map with the creation of a single text file.
+It would also be fairly easy to even add more commands as I would just need to change a few lines in the ANTLR and in the Java.

 Notes:
 - errors shown at beginning are due to grammar issues - only unfinished part of the game
 - the game still functions properly but a warning appears